So you’ve decided you definitely want a new website, or a total rebuild of your old one.

 With Umbraco, there's flexibility.
 Issues can be identified by your team and reported to Umbraco for them to investigate.
 However, in the meantime, your developers or your agency team can work on a solution and restore full service much faster.
 And once a problem's been solved and the solution has been tested, Umbraco will include it in the next update so the whole user community benefits as soon as possible.

-It is.
-We are not going to say it’s 100% secure – no system is and you should probably avoid anything making that claim – but the combination of scale and a highly engaged development community means that issues are patched swiftly and Umbraco itself is committed to ensuring the platform remains secure as it expands.
+No system is 100% secure but Umbraco is probably the closest you’re going to get.
+The combination of scale and a highly engaged development community means that issues are patched quickly and Umbraco itself is committed to ensuring the platform remains secure as it grows.

 Developers who identify weaknesses in security work on patches and submit them so everyone can benefit.
-So your security team with Umbraco is, in effect, the entire developer community.
-Even issues identified by internal penetration or security tests are shared by both businesses and agencies.
+So your security team with Umbraco is essentially the entire 200,000 strong developer community.
+Even issues identified by internal penetration or security tests are shared by both businesses and agencies, like Prodo.

-Umbraco is also future proofing its security by stripping out vulnerable old code.
+Umbraco also future proofs its security by stripping out vulnerable old code.
 By doing this it closes loopholes in redundant code that malicious programmes or individuals could exploit.
 By keeping the code clean it makes it easier to identify and fix future weaknesses.

 The answer – so far as we're concerned – is that there's nothing you can imagine that you can't create in Umbraco.